xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 calling Window API `RtlAllocateHeap`.
 Because Visual Leak Detector (VLD) hooked `RtlAllocatedHeap` to trace memory allocation, the expansion will be redirect to VLD first.

 TLS expansion will be done only for current thread.
-So when a newly created thread tries to access TLS, it will trigger an expansion.
-And if the expansion is triggered by VLD when it tries to trace allocation, there will be a infinite loop.
+When a new thread tries to access TLS, it will trigger an expansion.
+If the allocation for expansion is redirected to VLD, and VLD accesses TLS, there will be a infinite loop.

 ---